 Economic indicators are pieces of economic data that are used by investors to judge the overall health of the economy and make decisions on current and future trading opportunities.
 Any piece of data can be considered an economic indicator for a trader, but the most widely used pieces of data include: Consumer Price Index (CPI), Gross Domestic Product (GDP) and unemployment figures.

-Fundamental analysis is a wide analytical discipline that is used by investors to analyze and determine the intrinsic value of a financial instrument, such as stocks or currencies.
+Fundamental analysis is a wide analytical discipline that is used by investors to analyse and determine the intrinsic value of a financial instrument, such as stocks or currencies.
 As a tool of fundamental analysis, understanding economic indicators can make a real difference to your trading performance.

 Economic Indicators Definition